I Should Be Marking

 And that’s about it for now.
 Very little mention in there about teaching and learning, but I think that’s because that applies to everyone.
 It’s not that it doesn’t need saying, but here we’re looking at the ICT thematic elements.
 Outstanding teaching, learning, pace, progress, measurement, awareness, subject knowledge, behaviour and all of that other stuff is still essential.
 This just has to sit on top.

-But remember, as gruelling as all this sounds, if it were easy we’d all be going home at 3, collecting our gold plated pensions and live our lives oblivious to what stress really is :-D
+But remember, as gruelling as all this sounds, if it were easy we’d all be going home at 3, collecting our gold plated pensions and live our lives oblivious to what stress really is 😀

 Python Summer School